code-vibe/Folio/src/content/blog/The_Lost_Art_Of_Ai.md

 description: "A reflective piece on how developers are losing the discipline of deep thinking in the age of AI, urging readers to stay the architects of their ideas while letting AI assist with execution, not replace human understanding."
 ---

-ngineers are known for solving problems through structured reasoning and applied systems thinking.
+Engineers are known for solving problems through structured reasoning and applied systems thinking.
 But that seems to be fading.

 Something subtle is happening in tech.
 Developers aren’t thinking anymore, they’re prompting.